louketo/louketo-proxy/README.md

 #### **HTTPS Redirect**

 The proxy supports http listener, though the only real requirement for this would be perform http -> https redirect.
-You can enable the optoin via
+You can enable the option via

 ```shell
 --listen-http=127.0.0.1:80